vVv-Keys/keys-custom-idps/README.md

 - This script was created for educational purposes to demonstrate botnet detection techniques.
 - Special thanks to the Scapy development team for providing the powerful network packet manipulation capabilities.

+# WILL BE UPDATING ADDITIONAL FEATURES IN TIME FOR THIS PROJECT ALSO - STAY TUNED!

+# FEEL FREE TO CONTRIBUTE OR FORK.
+IF YOU FIND THIS INTERESTING LEAVE ME A * SO I CAN GET FAMOUS AND MAYBE NO LONGER HAVE TO FRY FISH IN MY DRYER FOR DINNER :D